enliten/ENLITEN-Grid-Econ-Data/README.md

 This folder contains the code to generate the cost data for NPCC and WECC data.
 Future users can customize the generator aggregation, fule cost, etc. to create preferred cost for their research.
 ## Folder: Price_comparison
 This folder contains the code to calculate the correlation value bettwen the simulated price and the real-world prices.
+If future user have customize the NPCC and WECC system, the Sim_price.m can be used to generate a new set of simulated LMPs for comparison.
 # Lisence
 This public data set is licensed under the GPL v3 License.